For the sake of better comparison, here is a re-coloured (not very well!) version of the 1991 pic: Click for bigger

 Post a Comment

-NOTE: By posting a comment on this blog you agree that you are solely responsible for its content and that you are up to date on the laws of the country you are posting from and that your post abides by them.
+NOTE: By making a post/comment on this blog you agree that you are solely responsible for its content and that you are up to date on the laws of the country you are posting from and that your post/comment abides by them.